martakisalex/git/git.md

 >$ git add --all
 >
->$ git commit -m "added new image"
+>$ git commit -m "added new tutorial section"

 We see that git.md has been changed in both branches.
 Now we are ready to merge git-branch-tutorial into master.
 But what will happen to the changes we recently made in master?